galaxyproject/galaxy-hub/content/community/devroundtable/main.md

 title: Galaxy Developer Roundtable
 ---

+# **Goodbye Developer Roundtables**

+Working Groups have changed the way Galaxy operates, for the better.
+One of those changes is that the need for roundtable talks has largely disappeared, as working group meetings are covering the topics that used to be reserved for round tables.
+Because of that, we are saying goodbye to developer roundtable talks.
+For more information on how working groups serve this need, please see [this blog post](https://galaxyproject.org/blog/2022-01-27-disbanding-roundtables/).

 <div class="img-sizer right" style="max-width: 12rem; margin: 1rem">

 ![Galaxy Developer Round Table](/images/galaxy-logos/galaxy-developer-roundtable-300.png)

 </div>

+---
 ## What

 This is an opportunity for presenters (Galaxy users, developers, admins) to engage with the Galaxy developer community interactively.
 Some example presentation slots might include: